voschezang/coding-handbook/product-management.md

 [Market segmentation](https://en.wikipedia.org/wiki/Market_segmentation) is key because perception of value is subjective.
 In non-segmented markets, customers with high value perception pay just the average price and customers with relatively low value perception will not pay at all.
+Ideally products are optimized for a single user, at scale.